dlevkov/Arkia-clalit-like-login/README.md

 1. Login screen with Id and password
 2. Validation rules over validity of inputs
 3. Auth guards over correct inputs
-4. After successful login might redirect to internal page with lost of users, every user have to contain:
+4. After successful login might redirect to internal page with list of users, every user have to contain:
     - First name
     - Last name
     - Id